This DC museum showcases the immense power of language through interactive exhibits

 This museum, located at 925 13th Street NW, aims to bring language to life through engaging, interactive exhibits.
 Housed inside the historic Franklin School, Planet Word is the world’s first voice-activated museum, with immersive displays that dazzle visitors of all ages.
 Inside, you will discover the true power of words and how they bring joy, foster empathy and connect people from all over the world.

 How do I visit?

 Admission to Planet Word is free.
-Currently, the museum is open on a limited basis to support social distancing, with timed passes offered monthly.
-Its hours are Thursday through Saturday, 10 a.m. to 5 p.m.
+Its hours are Wednesday through Monday, 10 a.m. to 5 p.m.
+The last entrance time is 3:30 p.m.
 Visit Planet Word’s website to read their visitor guidelines (which include the requirement of a mask for any visitor over the age of 2) and reserve a pass.

 What can I expect to see at Planet Word?